-Here are just a few of the most common conditions and treatments available at the Floyd Memorial Spine Center:
+Here are just a few of the most common conditions and a breakdown of treatments available at the Floyd Memorial Spine Center:

 - Degenerative Disc Disease is a normal part of aging that often occurs along with spinal stenosis.
 Over time, stressors and minor injuries cause the spinal discs to gradually degenerate, shrinking the space between discs and causing instability and nerve compression.
 Conservative rehabilitation and pain management treatments are typically successful.

 - Herniated/Ruptured/Bulging or Slipped Discs can occur as a result of injury or a fall, repetitive motion, or as part of the normal aging process.
-Rehabilitation and pain management treatment is typically effective, but in severe cases surgical intervention is appropriate.
+Rehabilitation and pain management treatment are typically effective, but in severe cases, surgical intervention is appropriate.

 - Osteoporosis typically occurs in postmenopausal women and may contribute to painful vertebral fractures.
-Surgical procedures such as Vertebroplasty and Kyphoplasty are usually effective treatments.
+Surgical procedures such as Vertebroplasty and Kyphoplasty are usually effective treatments if caught early.
 Physical therapy may also be beneficial to strengthen muscles, reduce pain and return the patient to their prior mobility level.

 - Sciatica is a painful condition resulting from irritation of the sciatic nerve.
 The irritation is often caused by pressure on the sciatic nerve resulting from an abnormally tight piriformis muscle in the buttocks, slipped disc, degenerative disc disease, stenosis or a tumor.
 Treatments include anti-inflammatory medications, physical therapy and, in severe or persistent cases, surgical intervention.